-Legends and Legacies III Francis Wong (Asian Improv)
+Legends and Legacies III Francis Wong (Asian Improv) by Kurt Gottschalk

-For more info visit 577records.com.
-Carter is at Nublu Apr.
-2 The 1990s Asian influx into the Afro-centric Association for the Advancement of Creative Musicians (AACM) seemed unlikely at the time, but bassist Tatsu Aoki and saxophonist Francis Wong (who both turn 68 this year, the latter this month) proved to be assets as instrumentalists as well as through their Asian Improv Records label.
+The 1990s Asian influx into the Afro-centric Association for the Advancement of Creative Musicians (AACM) seemed unlikely at the time, but bassist Tatsu Aoki and saxophonist Francis Wong (who both turn 68 this year, the latter this month) proved to be assets as instrumentalists as well as through their Asian Improv Records label.
 Thirty years on, the connections continue.
 Last month, Chicago's Experimental Sound Studio announced a new archive and year of events documenting the collaborations between Aoki and AACM member Fred Anderson; and Wong has released the third volume in his Legends and Legacies series.
 Continuing the composer's dedication to touchstones of Asian American history, the album features a tentet with a triple-reed front line including Mwata Bowden and Ed Wilkerson, two powerful players keeping the AACM home fire burning.